Pilsen Historic District: History

-During the year 1945, the Committee on Minority Groups established a Subcommittee on Social Services for Mexican Migratory Workers due to the increasing migration of Mexican migrant contract workers (braceros).
+In 1945, the Committee on Minority Groups established a Subcommittee on Social Services for Mexican Migratory Workers due to the increasing migration of Mexican migrant contract workers (braceros).
 The Czechs had replaced the Germans, who had settled there first with the Irish in the mid-19th century.
 Although there was a growing Mexican American presence in the late 1950s, it was not until 1962-63 when there was a significant increase in the numbers of Mexican Americans in Pilsen due to the destruction of the neighborhood west of Halsted Street between Roosevelt and Taylor Streets to create room for the construction of the University of Illinois at Chicago.
 The destruction closed nearby factories where Mexican migrants worked.
 Other contributing factors to the increasing numbers include the state-sponsored mass labor importation programs in the United States of majority Mexican and Puerto Rican migrants.

-Although this area was predominantly Italian American, it was also an important entry point for Mexican immigrants for several decades.
+Although this area was predominantly Czech American, it was also an important entry point for Mexican immigrants for several decades.
 Latinos became the majority in 1970 when they surpassed the Slavic population.
 The neighborhood continued to serve as port of entry for immigrants, both documented and undocumented, mostly from Mexico.
 In a 2003 case study, Mexican residents remember the early experience of living in early Pilsen.
 Signs that read ‘No dogs or Mexicans’ were put up all around businesses from the 1950s to 1960s, during the major influx of Mexican immigrants.
 Other experiences included banks refusing to give mortgages because Pilsen had the largest population of Mexican immigrants.